Counterfactual Modeling with Fine-Tuned LLMs for Health Intervention Design and Sensor Data Augmentation: DISCUSSION

 We selected the AI-READI dataset because publicly available clinical datasets suitable for LLM fine-tuning on structured tabular health features are extremely limited.
 Most open-source biomedical datasets are too small, lack multimodal coverage, or contain insufficient feature richness for effective LLM alignment.
 AI-READI, by contrast, offers a large, well-curated combination of CGM, activity, sleep, demographic, and stress features—making it one of the few datasets capable of supporting robust LLM fine-tuning and CF evaluation.

 Despite strong overall performance, fine-tuned LLMs do not outperform all state-of-the-art CF baselines across every metric, particularly in distance or sparsity for certain classes.
 Some CFs may still exceed clinically achievable ranges, and fine-tuning requires labeled data that may be scarce for some conditions.
+Because CFs are post-hoc explanations of a trained predictor, any bias or error in the underlying classifier may propagate to the generated counterfactuals; therefore, fairness-aware classifier training and bias-sensitive CF evaluation remain important future directions.
 Finally, our work is limited to structured tabular features and does not yet incorporate multimodal raw sensor streams or clinical text.